AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ## Filter info

-From the **Company Hierarchy** view, you can filter the companies shown in the list by selecting filter criteria.
+From the **Company Hierarchy** view, you can filter the companies shown in the list by selecting a filter criteria.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.
 1. Click the **[!UICONTROL Filters]** selector.